sequ-, sequi-, secut-, suit-, -sue

 Used by legal specialists and suggests that a right should not be withheld from people because of others who abuse it.

-2. Marked by a logical sequence of ideas or actions: "His consecutive reports contained important chronological sequences of what happened just before the accident."
+2. Marked by a logical sequence of ideas or actions: "Donovan's consecutive reports contained important chronological sequences of what happened just before the accident.""Since Reed very seldom did his homework for school, as a consequence he failed the final exam and could not advance to the next grade level."

-2. Something that comes after, or as a result of something that a person does: "He got a traffic ticket as a consequence of driving over the maximum speed limit."
+2. That which comes later, or as a result of something that a person does: "Barry got a traffic ticket as a consequence of driving over the maximum speed limit.""When Cecile decided to leave her job, she knew that she would have to face the consequences of losing her income."

 2. Happening as a result of a particular action or set of conditions: "The weather forecasters are predicting heavy rains and consequent flooding."